 William W. Allen Nutrition Scholarships are designed to raise awareness of hunger in America by supporting dietetic interns as they learn about the ways in which dietitians can contribute to community nutrition programs that address widespread food insecurity.
 Scholarship awards are applied toward the internship program fee.
 Interested students should submit a one-page letter of application stating their interest in community nutrition and any relevant experience after matching with the program.

-Applicants must have earned a bachelor’s degree from an institution offering an accredited didactic program in dietetics and have earned a minimum cumulative GPA of 3.0 in undergraduate coursework and 3.0 in DPD coursework.
+In order to apply for the internship, you must have earned a degree from an institution offering an accredited didactic program in dietetics, and have earned a minimum cumulative GPA of 3.0 in undergraduate coursework and 3.0 in nutrition (DPD) coursework.
+Syracuse University offers Nutrition B.S., Nutrition Science M.A., and Nutrition Science M.S. degrees.

 Applicants are selected through D&D Digital Systems (visit their website or call 515.292.0490), a computerized matching service that serves as a clearinghouse to match internship applicants and programs.
 The process requires applicants to go online and register with D&D Digital before their deadline by completing an online profile and payment.
 Applicants rank/ prioritize the list of internships after they register.